Golf For Beginners – Find Golf Schools and Friends to Learn Golf – PGA.com

 Miscellaneous:

-• Finally, at the end of the round, shake hands with your fellow players, congratulate the winners, console the losers, and thank them for their company.
-At the end of the day, the great pleasure of the game is the time you get to spend with your friends whether old friends or new friends you just made through the game.
+• Finally, shake hands with your fellow players, congratulate the winners, and thank everyone for their company.
+At the end of the day, the real joy of golf is the time spent with friends, old or new.

-For a complete discussion of the Rules of Golf, visit the
+For a complete discussion of the Rules of Golf, visit the USGA’s web site.

 GOLF ETIQUETTE 101